 Due to my work for PC-Heimwerker it happened that I got mail from a boy from Halle an der Saale who wanted to make his own diskmag and was looking for someone who could program a graphical user interface for him.
 I gladly did him this favor, and as a thank you he appointed me as co-editor of the new diskmag.
 Thus the Hugendubelexpress was born, later simply called Hugi.
 I published this magazine for a total of eighteen years, having the greatest success with it in the years 1998 to 2001, when there was a vacuum in the demoscene due to the discontinuation of Imphobia, which I was able to fill with Hugi.
 Unfortunately, the work on Hugi was very time-consuming, and so I hardly got to program at first - I had become a "Diskmag Editor".
 Many people know me from this time as a pure type person and don't know that I can also program.
 Yet I took first place in a programming contest organized by diskmag Pain in April 1998, and then organized 29 similar contests myself, the "Hugi Size Coding Competitions".

-During my studies, I created a few computer games, including "Adok's Magic Cube" and "Adok's Number Maze".
+During my university studies, I created a few computer games, including "Adok's Magic Cube" and "Adok's Number Maze".
 I took half a year off from my studies to work on a remake of the battle engine from Shining Force 2.
-Based on this engine I then developed my own tactical role-playing game "Mega Force".
+Based on this engine I then developed my own tactical role-playing game "Mega Force" and its successor "Mega Force 2".
 I also tried my hand as a democoder and took part in a demo party in Germany with the 256 byte intro "Indian Summer".
 Several successors of "Indian Summer" appeared in the following years.
 I processed another graphic effect to the demo "Ruky hore, gate dole", which I released at a demo party in Slovakia.

 I spent five years of my professional life at the Kornicki company, where I was responsible, among other things, for the further development of the AnTherm thermal bridge program.
 I implemented a simplified way to enter slopes and curves, as well as an algorithm that scans the surface of a room to show the progression of surface temperatures, and a mesh voxelizer for importing three-dimensional objects created with CAD programs.
-Also, in my current professional position, I use Visual C# to develop software.
-On the other hand, I no longer need the medical knowledge I painstakingly acquired during my studies, and I keep blaming myself for being so compliant with my father back then and letting him talk me into studying medicine.
+Also, in my current professional position, I mainly use Visual C# to develop software.

 For any questions feel free to contact Claus D. Volko at cdvolko (at) gmail (dot) com.